gdquest-demos/godot-open-rpg/CONCEPT.md

 The monsters in the game spawn from software bugs.

 The protagonists encounter bugs on their way to their goal.
 Bugs arise from anywhere, from any game component, including e.g. the UI, and sometimes from the characters themselves.

-Bugs take various shapes inspired by insects and animals.

-_This gives us designers room to share some of our experiences into the game demos._